iangrubb/space_project_backend/README.md

 A Rails API serving data for Space Bar.

-Find out more at the [repo](https://github.com/iangrubb/space_project_frontend) for project's frontend.
+Find out more at the [repo](https://github.com/iangrubb/space_project_frontend) for the project's frontend.